brentkearney/docker-nginx-letsencrypt-sample/README.md

 * To view logs run `docker-compose logs`.
 * To view the generated Nginx configuration run `docker exec -ti nginx cat /etc/nginx/conf.d/default.conf`

-## How does it work
+## How It Works

 The system consists of 4 main parts:

 * Main Nginx reverse proxy container.
 * Container that generates the main Nginx config based on container metadata.
 * Container that automatically handles the acquisition and renewal of Let's Encrypt TLS certificates.
 * The actual websites living in their own containers.
-In this example, a very simple website, talking to a very simple API.

 ### The main Nginx reverse proxy container
 This is the only publicly exposed container, routes traffic to the backend servers and provides TLS termination.

 Uses the official [nginx](https://hub.docker.com/_/nginx/) Docker image.

-It is defined in `docker-compose.yml` under the **nginx** service block:
+It is defined in `docker-compose.yml` under the **nginx-proxy** service block:

 ```
 services:
-  nginx:
+  nginx-proxy:
     restart: always
     image: nginx
-    container_name: nginx
+    container_name: nginx-proxy
     ports:
       - "80:80"
       - "443:443"